 The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2018) Please refer to St Mawes School digital safeguarding policy
+We follow the guidance set out in Annex C (KCSIE September 2019) Please refer to St Mawes School e-safety/online safety policy.

 All staff in the first instance should contact the SPOC (Single Point of Contact) within the school (Karen Middlemore) with any concerns.
-If Karen Middlemore is not available then Angela Praed.